Breast uplift surgery

 The timing of surgery is important.
 Most surgeons won’t do breast uplift surgery if you’re under 18, because your breasts may still be developing.
 If you get pregnant after having breast uplift surgery, it’s likely to stretch your breasts again.
 So if you plan on having children in the future, you may wish to wait until afterwards before having surgery.

 Your surgeon may also advise that you wait about 6 to 12 months after breastfeeding before having surgery.
-This is so your breasts can regain their shape.
-Breast uplift surgery may also affect whether you can breastfeed in the future, especially if the position of your nipples is changed during your operation.
+This is so your breasts can get their shape back.
+Breast uplift surgery may also affect whether you can breastfeed in the future, especially if the position of your nipples has changed during your operation.
+This is because the milk ducts behind your nipple get partly divided during surgery to change the position of your nipple.

 Advice about breast uplift surgery